matheus-lougen/matheus-lougen/README.md

 │
 ├─◈ I'm from Brasil and I'm currently living here
 ├─◈ I've started coding when I was 12 years old
-├─◈ I'm currently working at EasyTrainers as a Fullstack Developer
-├─◈ Wanna talk ? dm me on my <a href="https://www.instagram.com/porcoo.matheus">Instagram</a>
+├─◈ I'm currently working at SupremeCode as a Backend Engineer ├─◈ Wanna talk ? dm me on my [Instagram](https://www.instagram.com/porcoo.matheus) │
-│
 └───────────────────────────────▰▰▰